Procurement Protest And Vendor Sanctions

 As the steward of public funds, UNDP wants to award contracts through fair and effective competition.
 If you believe you were not treated fairly, you have the right to present a procurement protest.

 All procurement protests should be addressed to the UNDP Country Office or HQ Business Unit that undertook the procurement action.
-If the matter is not resolved satisfactorily, it may be raised to PSO by the Country Office or Business Unit.
+If the matter is not resolved satisfactorily, it may be raised to the Office of Procurement (OP) by the Country Office or Business Unit.

 In order to present a protest, you must compile the following information and submit it over e-mail to the Resident Representative: